3D Printing: What It Is, How It Works and Examples

 3D Printed Aerospace Technology

-Will the future of space travel rely on 3D printed rockets?
+Will the future of space travel rely on 3D-printed rockets?
 Companies, like Relativity Space in California, think so.
 The company claims that it can 3D print a working rocket in just a few days and with one hundred times fewer parts than a normal shuttle.
-The company’s first conceptualized rocket, the Terran 1, is set to launch in 2020, and it will only take 60 days from the start of printing to the launch into space.
+The company’s first conceptualized rocket, the Terran 1, will only take 60 days from the start of printing to the launch into space.
 The rocket will be custom-printed using a proprietary alloy metal that maximizes payload capacity and minimizes assembly time.
-Total payload capacity for this rocket reaches 1,750kg (about the weight of an average Rhinoceros).
+The total payload capacity for this rocket reaches 1,750kg (about the weight of an average Rhinoceros).
 Not bad for something that came out of a printer.